sharingcloud/github-scbot/README.md

 ## Docker building

-You can type `just build-docker` to automatically generate a Docker image.
+You can type `just docker-build` to automatically generate a Docker image with the current bot version.

 Once your image is ready, you can use the [docker/docker-compose.yml](./docker/docker-compose.yml) file to easily mount a Docker Compose stack.